01-edu/public/subjects/mobile-dev/secure-notes/README.md

-# Secure Notes
+## Secure Notes

-### Introduction

-The app where you can add your own notes.
-It should behave as normal notes app where you can add, modify, remove old notes, but the app should be secure.
-Being secure means that the notes should only be accessible through the app, and only after biometric authentication.

-Packages: _sqflite_ package.

-### Objective

-- Work with textfields
-- Work with keyboard
-- Editing
-- Deleting
-- Reordering
+Secure Notes is an app that allows you to create, modify, and delete notes, with an emphasis on security.
+Only the app's user should be able to access the notes, and only after biometric authentication.
+The app needs to use the `sqflite` package to store notes in a database.

-### First Part
+### Instructions

+The Secure Notes app has several objectives, including:

-- Main Screen displayd list of notes with title, and description.
+- Working with text fields and the keyboard
-- Implement ReordableListView to reorder items in list
+- Allowing users to edit, delete, and reorder notes
-- Add ability to delete item by swiping
-- Add "add" button, which opens screen with 3 text fields
+- Implementing biometric authentication
+- Localizing the application for international use

+### Main Screen

+The main screen of the app displays a list of notes, including the note's title and description.
+Users can reorder notes using the `ReorderableListView` widget, `delete` notes by swiping, and `add` notes using the "add" button which opens a screen with at least 2 text fields.

 <img src="./resources/secureNotes.01.png?raw=true" style = "width: 210px !important; height: 420px !important;"/>

 <img src="./resources/secureNotes.02.png?raw=true" style = "width: 210px !important; height: 420px !important;"/>

-### Second Part
+### Add Note

-- Screen to add new notes.
-- If any of the fields is empty, show error.
+This screen allows users to create new notes by entering information into the text fields.
+If any of the fields are empty, an error message is displayed.

-### Third Part

-- Edit Screen.
+### Edit Note

-- Show text in textfields to edit.
+This screen allows users to modify existing notes by displaying the note's text in the corresponding text fields.

-### Fourth Part
+### Data Management

-Add sqflite package, so your notes will be saved, even when app reloads.
-When app loads it should get notes from database.
+The Secure Notes app must use the `sqflite` package to store notes in a database.
+The Database class should also have `CRUD` methods, including `getAllNotes`, `deleteAllNotes`, `addNote`, `deleteNote`, and `updateNote`.
+Notes are saved in the database and are accessible even if the app is closed and reopened.

 ```jsx
 class Database {